-EU's foreign affairs chief Federica Mogherini called on "all European leaders ... to take decisions that are coherent with the emotions they express".
+Welcoming Hollande's "courageous" announcement on taking 24,000 refugees, the EU's foreign affairs chief Federica Mogherini called on "all European leaders ... to take decisions that are coherent with the emotions they express".

 But Hungarian Prime Minister Viktor Orban, who is building a fence to keep out migrants and whose parliament passed tough immigration laws last week, said quotas would be futile "as long as we can't defend Europe's outer borders".

-Other countries overseas have also stepped up their efforts to help the migrants, with Brazilian President Dilma Rousseff pledging to welcome Syrians with "open arms" and Canada's Quebec province saying it will take 3,650 this year.
+Other countries overseas have also stepped up their efforts to help the migrants, with Brazilian President Dilma Rousseff pledging to welcome Syrians with "open arms" and Canada's Quebec province saying it will welcome 3,650 this year.

 © 2015 AFP